 We then went to Black Widow winery, where I bought a gorgeous wine called "Mirage" which I'll be opening tonight after dinner...

-Onward to a Lavender farm called "Green Man Lavender" (I liked the Pagan symbolism) and then to "Elephant Island" which is not haunted at all, but makes the best fruit wine on the planet!
-It's new release (from '07, as it takes 2 years to make) is "Pink Elephant" - a pink apple champagne.
+Onward to a Lavender farm called "Green Man Lavender" and then to "Elephant Island" which is not haunted at all, but makes the best fruit wine on the planet!
+Its new release is "Pink Elephant" - a pink apple champagne.
 Had to have a bottle of this!

-All in all, it was a fabulous day - warm weather, good friends, a wonderful lunch, and even a shot of some hauntingly good Bailey's Irish Cream in a black widow shot glass!
-Hopefully the pictures will turn out, and once my friend emails them to me I'll post some here (yes, I forgot my own camera - ugh!)
+All in all, it was a fabulous day - warm weather, good friends, a wonderful lunch, and even a few pre-tour sips of some hauntingly good liqueur in a black widow shot glass!